yangjue-han/secmmf/readme.md

-`mmf` enables the user to download SEC's NMFP2 reporting files from the EDGAR database.
+`sec-nmfp2` enables the user to download SEC's NMFP2 reporting files from the EDGAR database.
 The final output of this package is a csv file that contains fund-level and security-level information of all U.S. money market funds from 2016-10 to 2019-7.

 Author: Yangjue Han, New York University